janpeuker/awesome-tech-roles/README.md

 See also: Trust and Safety Analyst

-- [A day in the life of an NCSC vulnerability researcher](https://www.ncsc.gov.uk/blog-post/day-life-ncsc-vulnerability-researcher) - (for comparison) Vulnerability Research in public services - UK's national cyber security centre government agency.
+- [A day in the life of an NCSC vulnerability researcher](https://www.ncsc.gov.uk/blog-post/day-life-ncsc-vulnerability-researcher) - (For comparison) Vulnerability Research in public services - UK's national cyber security centre government agency.
 - [Cloudflare how to build security teams](https://blog.cloudflare.com/international-womens-day-2020-building-a-modern-security-team/) - Very cloudflare-specific but good overview on career paths into security engineering.
 - [InfoSec Career Path](https://twitter.com/dakami/status/1213698967659151363?s=19) - Twitter Thread by Dan Kaminsky on his career in InfoSec.
 - [InfoSec Competencies](https://www.netmeister.org/blog/infosec-competencies.html) - (Technical) Infosec Core Competencies, a good list to understand skills required.
 - [Introducing Twitter’s first algorithmic bias bounty challenge](https://blog.twitter.com/engineering/en_us/topics/insights/2021/algorithmic-bias-bounty-challenge) - Twitter has recently stepped up AI Security and Safety with Rumman Chowdhury appointment joining shortly after Peiter “Mudge” Zatko.
-- [Our CVE Story: An Open-Source, Community-Based Example](https://cve.mitre.org/blog/April122021_Our_CVE_Story_An_Open_Source_Community_Based_Example.html) - (for comparison) How Apache as an OSS Organization became part of the CVE community, in the CVE blog.
+- [Our CVE Story: An Open-Source, Community-Based Example](https://cve.mitre.org/blog/April122021_Our_CVE_Story_An_Open_Source_Community_Based_Example.html) - (For comparison) How Apache as an OSS Organization became part of the CVE community, in the CVE blog.
 - [Telegraphing the future of security](https://blog.google/technology/safety-security/telegraphing-future-security/) - Snippets from security experts what future challenges for roles will be e.g. security and digital literacy and user empathy.
 - [Working at Project Zero](https://googleprojectzero.blogspot.com/p/working-at-project-zero.html) - OG Project Zero overview on career paths to security engineering.